vaadin/form-filler-demo/README.md

 ```
 - Windows: Use "System -> Advanced Settings -> Set Environment Variables" to set OPENAI_TOKEN

 The project is a standard Maven project.
-To run it from the command line, type `mvnw` and open http://localhost:8080 in your browser.
+To run it from the command line, type `mvnw` (Windows) or `./mvnw` (macOs/Unix) and open http://localhost:8080 in your browser.
-To run the `mvnw` command, you may need to specify it differently depending on your operating system:
-- Windows: Use `mvnw` directly in your command prompt.
-- macOS/Unix: You may need to prepend `./` to the command, like this: `./mvnw`.

 You can also import the project to your IDE of choice as you would with any
 Maven project.
 Read more on [how to set up a development environment for